ProfessorNova/PPO-Car/README.md

 ## Make your own track

-In order to make your own track, you can use the `track_editor.py` script.
+In order to make your own track, run `python track_editor.py`.
 This script will open a window where you can draw your own track.
 First you will need to draw the outer border of the track.
 For this click on the window to create points.
 If you mess up, you can always press `c` to clear the track and start over.